 - You never had a lawful immigration status on or before June 15, 2012, or

 - Any lawful immigration status or parole that you obtained prior to June 15, 2012, had expired as of June 15, 2012

 - Are currently in school (you may enroll now and apply), have graduated or obtained a certificate of completion from high school, have obtained a General Educational Development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States

 - Have not been convicted of a felony, a significant misdemeanor, three or more other misdemeanors (not including traffic convictions (except DUI or impaired driving), and do not otherwise pose a threat to national security or public safety

-Contact my office and we can discuss whether or not you qualify.
+You need a Salt Lake City DACA attorney that can help you determine whether or not you qualify.
 Many individuals wrongly believe that they could or could not Reapply for DACA.
-We have been success on hundreds of DACA applications that seemed not possible from a person not knowledgeable about immigration laws and how the USCIS views criminal convictions, or departure from the United States, or the lack of departure from the United States during the critical period of time.
+We have been successful on hundreds of DACA applications that seemed not possible from a person not knowledgeable about immigration laws and how the USCIS views criminal convictions, or departure from the United States, or the lack of departure from the United States during the critical period of time.

 Deferred Action may be renewed as early as 180 days prior to the expiration of the deferred action period.
 The USCIS recommends that an applicant file to renew DACA no later than 120 days prior to the expiration to prevent a potential lapse in work authorization.
 The “renewal” is essentially a reapplication of DACA with proof of residency since the time an individual was initially granted DACA, or after the latest renewal.
-Applicants must meet all of the requirements of the initial DACA, and prove residency in the US since the last DACA approval.
+Salt Lake City DACA applicants must meet all of the requirements of the initial DACA, and prove residency in the US since the last DACA approval.